lusystemsbio/sRACIPE/README.md

 # sRACIPE
 Stochastic analysis for Random Circuit Perturbation

 sRACIPE implements a randomization-based method for gene circuit modeling.
-It allows us to study the effect of both the gene expression noise and the parametric variations on any gene regulatory circuit (GRC) using only its topology.
+It allows us to study the effect of both the gene expression noise and the parametric variation on any gene regulatory circuit (GRC) using only its topology, and simulates an ensemble of models with random kinetic parameters at multiple noise levels.
+Statistical analysis of the generated gene expressions reveals the basin of attraction and stability of various phenotypic states and their changes associated with intrinsic and extrinsic noises. sRACIPE provides a holistic picture to evaluate the effects of both the stochastic nature of cellular processes and the parametric variation.

-sRACIPE provides a holistic picture to evaluate the effects of both the stochastic nature of cellular processes and the parametric variations.
-We define a distinct cellular state as one of the clusters of steady state gene expression profiles from random models and evaluate how gene expression noise affects the formation and expression patterns of clusters.
-The stochastic analysis can quantify the relative stability of the steady states for systems allowing multiple states.

 Installing R package from GitHub